Kendall Square Initiative

 • Priorities: Community input significantly influenced key elements of the plan, including housing, retail, open space, historic integration, and innovation space.

-• PlanningThe inclusive process has brought various stakeholders together to create a collaborative vision.
+• PlanningThe inclusive process brought various stakeholders together to create a collaborative vision.

 • Construction updates: Visit the coUrbanize site to view or subscribe to regular construction updates for the Kendall Square Initiative projects.